/site/ - Site Meta

 Edited last time by Acidadmin on 01/05/2022 (Wed) 05:08:36.

-Ruling8: Spam, board bans, and ban evasion The global moderators and admins generally don't involve ourselves in matters where a user of a board is ban evading on that board, unless they are doing it to spam.
+Ruling8: Spam, ban evasion, and sitewide permabans The global moderators and admins generally don't involve ourselves in matters where a user of a board is ban evading on that board, unless they are doing it to spam.
 Spam is always considered a dual Board+Global matter because it affects the site's main index page.
-Despite this generally hands-off policy it is possible for users to present enough of a problem that they become persona non grata on the site as a whole. >Why?
+Despite this generally hands-off policy it is possible for users to present enough of a problem that they become persona non grata on the site as a whole.
+Adding a user to this global shitlist is not a trivial matter, and first requires that the user has maintained a self-inflicted persona that is highly identifiable on an anonymous website.
+The user then must also have presented enough of a problem over time that both a unanimous vote by the admins and a consent vote by a majority of the global moderation staff each find that the user is well-known enough to identify reliably, and that they have caused enough problems that a sitewide ban is called for. >Why?
 8chan is not intended to have gross top-down moderation in the way that most websites do.
 Each board owner is generally left to manage their board as they see fit within the framework of the Global Rules.
 This includes making and enforcing their own policies concerning who they wish to exclude from posting on it.
 Even global staff may be excluded, though we retain the right to cancel such bans to engage in actual site-related business such as communicating with the board's owner or volunteers.
 That being said, it is possible for a user ban evading on one or more boards to make such a nuisance of themselves across the site that it catches the global staff's attention and compels us to intervene.
 Such users are generally well-known thread derailers, persistent spammers, CP peddlers, or all of the above, and global staff are authorized to remove them and their posts on sight.
-In extreme cases where the problem poster is also publicly declaring their innocence and a controversy ensues, site administrators may be authorized to reveal limited amounts of that user's data, such as a partial post history, as proof of the user's activities or identity.
+In extreme cases where the problem poster is also publicly declaring their innocence and a controversy ensues, site administrators may be authorized to reveal limited amounts of that user's data, such as a partial post history, as proof of the user's activities or identity. ---The Global Permaban List--- "Niggerpill / Luciano" - Extremely persistent blackpill spammer/ban evader/samefagging psyops goon.
+Suspected to be an ex-imageboard slob from Twitter named William Martin.
+Mostly blackpills about politics and culture war stuff.
+"Pedokike / LCP / 30+GameOvers" - CP spammer, ban evader, and pedophile rights activist engaged in a persistent gayops campaign here and on other sites.
+Suspected to be an Israeli CP peddler based on old IP address history.
+Uses arguments that this site is pro-censorship because we won't allow pedophile material, hates loli art and tries to get other sites to raid us.

 Ruling9: Calls to violence Calling for or supporting violence is not generally prohibited by the Global Rules so long as such speech is legal under the First Amendment of the US Constitution. >Why?
 The First Amendment provides robust protection of free speech and expression, to include expression of extreme anger or dislike.
 Calls for violence become illegal (and thus prohibited sitewide under Global Rule 1) when they are made in such a way that a reasonable person would have a good-faith belief that such speech is directed to producing or inciting imminent lawless action, and that it is likely to actually incite or produce such action.
 In determining this good faith belief we may take into account several factors including the context of the speech, the level of detail presented concerning any specified actions and/or any alleged target or targets of such calls, any other recent posts made by the subject speaking that may demonstrate their intentions, the content of responses to such speech, and whether or not the speech as presented is unserious (memes) or obvious hyperbole.
 Content that fails such tests may be removed.